smallbasic/smallbasic.github.io/_build/pages/language_support_vscode.markdown

 ## Setup Code Execution

 In VSCode task can be configured for your project to execute commands.
 To create a task go to Terminal->Configure Task.
-The file task.json will be display (stored in your project folder in the subfolder .vscode).
+The file task.json will be displayed (stored in your project folder in the subfolder .vscode).
 Replace the content of the file with the following commands:

 ```json